jurriaan/aico/README.md

 aico summarize
 ```

-For more detailed usage examples and scenarios, see [USAGE.feature.md](USAGE.feature.md).
+For more detailed usage examples and tutorials, see the [docs/](docs/) directory.

 ## Commands Overview